panama69/LeanftDemoBasic/README.md

 # Getting the demo
 Assumptions
   1. You have some form of Git on your machine
-  2. You are using demo image ADM_1253 v5
+  2. You are using demo image ADM_1253 v8 (This implies UFT/LFT is installed already)
   3. The instructions assume you are performing a clone and not a zip download
+  4. You have [Selenium Chrome Driver] (http://www.seleniumhq.org/download/) installed.
+Which it wasn't at the time of this update.

 Installation Steps
   1. git clone -v http://github.com/panama69/LeanftDemoBasic.git